 How do I use oil paint with cold wax medium?

-Here are some of the more frequent questions:
+Here are some of the most common questions:

 What is cold wax painting?